 Next step is to write out our requirements and estimate the work involved in building the CAA app.
 This is article five in the climate action app series.

 If you’re building a house, you wouldn’t start without a clear set of plans so that the builders know what is expected of them, and developing an application is no different.
 Documenting your application’s requirements is an important step in the scoping process.
-Once you have those requirements, your team will have a better understanding of what they need to do; you can complete an analysis of what tools (or behaviours) could be used to assist with the building; and your team can get a rough estimation of how long it will take to build.
+Once you have those requirements, your team will have a better understanding of what they need to do; you can complete an analysis of what tools (or extensions) could be used to assist with the building; and your team can get a rough estimation of how long it will take to build.

 This article looks at how we did this for the Climate Action App, breaking down each of the stages to make it as understandable as possible.